olliebatch/MarsRover/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running An ENV file containing : INFRASTRUCTURE_WEBSERVER_PORT is required.

 Orchestrate the dev env